Shock collars have been a controversial topic in dog training for many years.

 Alternative training methods should also be considered before resorting to shock collar training.

-By carefully considering these factors, shock collars can be a useful tool in training working dogs and guard dogs while still maintaining the safety and well-being of the dog.
+By carefully considering these factors, shock collars can be useful tools in training working dogs and guard dogs while maintaining their safety and well-being.